Menu

 • grant opportunities for Japan-related program series

-• an Annual Meeting of members in which current information about Japan is presented by invited experts
+• an Annual Conference of members in which current information about Japan is presented by invited experts

 • guidance and administrative assistance on a variety of program possibilities throughout the year with workshops and speakers